QFPay/QFPAY_Global/2_payment.md

 + 6. /Pre order notification

-For pre order ,when server get payment result, the result will be sent through pre-configured  callback address,and set signature in HTTP Header X-QF-SIGN,including the following data:
+For pre order ,when server get payment result, the result will be sent through pre-configured callback(notify) address（Note:The callback address is set by QFPay technical support）,and set signature in HTTP Header X-QF-SIGN,including the following data:

 | Field Name    | Description   | Required  | Notes 	 | Example  |
 | ------------- |:-------------:| ---------:| ----------:| --------:|